Banditolabs/portfolio_website_2025/assets/markdown/2025-01-04-zero-index.md

 This is my first time writing for the internet.
 My goal for this blog is to serve as a place to reflect, share what I'm working on and document what I've learned.

 I don't know where this will go, but I know that out of all the work I've done in my life, coding is what feels like home.
-This blog will be a place for me to share that with you, dear reader.
 My goal is to share technical findings and insights from my work, sprinkled with my personality.

 Recently, I was laid off.
 It’s been… well, a disaster.
 But silver linings are where angels live, right?
 One silver lining is this blog.
 I’m coding up a project that makes me happy and turning this challenging period into an opportunity for growth.

 In my previous position, I worked hard every day—the kind of work that felt like a tough workout or a boxing match.
 It was exhausting but rewarding, and I’m proud of everything I accomplished.
-Reflecting on where I was in November 2022, I realize how much I’ve grown as a software engineer, both in skill and resilience.
+Reflecting on when I started as a software engineer in November 2022, I realize how much I’ve grown, both in skill and resilience.
 [_Insert image of "Boxer at Rest"._](https://www.google.com/search?sca_esv=78b8a75bbef2a9ff&sxsrf=ADLYWIK7cRfHFpXpRPzhstCQvlbSCJLmZw:1736402681233&q=boxer+at+rest&udm=2&fbs=AEQNm0Aa4sjWe7Rqy32pFwRj0UkWd8nbOJfsBGGB5IQQO6L3J03RPjGV0MznOJ6Likin94pT_oR1DTSof42bOBxoTNxGeB1pS5_mub79WlyOO98XhEgJ5ByfFkeFUd9hlGBCmUZgrzLESyrkqGBL7osK5ZH3-0drzcH2VIMmwLRButbs-cMHhV8leQ--AYHsqw2WSrddKuHyCX6iowNOKZDTcJOO0G_14g&sa=X&ved=2ahUKEwiK24GI_OeKAxVpGDQIHSXUFekQtKgLegQICBAB&biw=2376&bih=1318&dpr=1)

 ## Where I'm at now